-As at the reporting date, Moody's rating agency assigned the B1 rating with a "positive" outlook to the Company, while Fitch rating agency assigned B rating with a "stable" outlook (Note 33).
+As at the reporting date, Moody's rating agency assigned the Caa2 rating with a projected probability of default of Caa3-PD/LD to the Company, while Fitch rating agency assigned the CC rating with no outlook.
 The revision of the ratings was driven by the analysis of financial results and cash flows for the reporting period and the Group's current operating profile and the market environment.